DataDog/documentation/content/en/tracing/advanced_usage/_index.md

 ### Data Collected

-The following metrics will be collected by default after enabling JVM Metrics.
+The following metrics are collected by default after enabling JVM metrics.

 {{< get-metrics-from-git "java" >}}

-Along with viewing these metrics in your APM Service Page, Datadog provides a [default JVM Runtime Dashboard][4] with the `service` and `runtime-id` tags that will be applied to these metrics.
+Along with displaying these metrics in your APM Service Page, Datadog provides a [default JVM Runtime Dashboard][4] with the `service` and `runtime-id` tags that are applied to these metrics.

 Additional JMX metrics can be added using configuration files that are passed to `jmxfetch.metrics-configs`.
-You can also enable existing Datadog JMX Integrations individually with the `dd.integration.<name>` parameter.
-This will auto-embed configuration from our [existing JMX configuration files][2].
-See [JMX Integration][3] for further details on configuration.
+You can also enable existing Datadog JMX integrations individually with the `dd.integration.<name>` parameter.
+This auto-embeds configuration from Datadog's [existing JMX configuration files][2].
+See the [JMX Integration][3] for further details on configuration.

 [1]: https://app.datadoghq.com/apm/services
 [2]: https://github.com/DataDog/integrations-core/search?q=jmx_metrics&unscoped_q=jmx_metrics